hyperswine/neutron-rs/README.md

 - src/ -> for 99% of the kernel logic. src/* first level dirs contain the ABI/API layer for userspace programs like `ls`
 - tests/ -> cargo integration tests
 - tests/arctests/ -> arctest acceptance tests. #[feature = arctest] are technically system tests even though they are localised, at least for now

+## src/*

+stuff in kernel/arch/etc. shouldnt depend on stuff in src/.* stuff in drivers/.* shouldnt depend on stuff in src/.*

+maybe except for types/*.
+Gotta be strict about that